NFT-com/indexer/cmd/addition-worker/README.md

 # Addition Worker

-Addition Workers gets invoked with new addition jobs and returns new NFTs information.
+Addition Workers get invoked with new addition jobs and return new NFTs information.

 ## Usage

 Can't be used as CLI command.
-Must be deployed to Lambda AWS functions.
+Must be deployed as AWS Lambda functions.